Skip to content

 1. Exit Tickets in this class focus on student progress.
 To that end, the same two questions will always be asked.

-2. Exit Tickets are a record of participation, and therefore are not eligible for resubmission.
+2. Exit Tickets are a record of participation, and therefore are not eligible for re-submission.
 A student cannot re-participate in a class that they previously spent off task.

 6. Critiques (Media Arts, Technology Concepts)